illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 * Online - get a quality recording
   * Find a quiet place
   * Use a headset
-  * Use a recording software that allows for Picture in Picture recording, like [Open Broadcast Project, OBS](https://obsproject.com/ "webpage for OBS project")
+  * Use a recording software that allows for Picture in Picture recording, like [Open Broadcast Project, OBS](https://obsproject.com/ "webpage for OBS project") or Panopto

-### What to Deliver to Blackboard
+### What to Deliver to Canvas

 Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
 Feedback will be given on each submission.